Skip to main content

 Cycling with Sarah

-Just shy of her first season operating, her dedication and vision have already made a significant impact on the lives of many senior women in Manitoba, fostering a sense of camaraderie, empowerment, and well-being within the cycling club.
+Starting now their third season operating, her dedication and vision have made a significant impact on the lives of many senior women in Manitoba, fostering a sense of camaraderie, empowerment, and well-being within the cycling club.
 We've caught up with Sarah Gravelle-MacKenzie to learn more about her and her program.

 women riding bicycles